Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation: Experimental Validation

-The results obtained in the real-world experiment are coherent with what might be expected given the previous simulations.
-The complexity of the geometry of the environment is comparable to simulated scenario C, with the most notable difference being the placement of the source directly inside of the main air current, rather than inside of an adjacent room.
-This difference explains the significantly better results obtained by GrGSL, for the reasons discussed in the previous paragraph.
-It can be observed that both methods obtain comparable results, both in terms of the error in the final estimation, and in the number of iterations required to produce it.
-While the error recorded from PMFS is on average lower, the variance of the results and the lower repetition count of the real-world experiment compared to the simulations, make this relatively small difference not very meaningful.
-Figure~\ref{fig:real_screenshot} shows a snapshot of the probabilities calculated by PMFS (of each $H_i$, and of $S$) during the search.
-It can be observed that the area that receives the highest probability of containing the source is at the start of the plume (following it upwind), but that, given that many cells remain unobserved (with $P(H_i | Z) \approx P(H_i)$ and $\alpha_i \approx 0$) there still exists significant uncertainty in $P(S | H)$.
+The results obtained in the real-world experiments are coherent with what might be expected given the simulations.
+It can be observed that both methods obtain comparable results, both in terms of the error in the final estimation, and in the amount of time required to produce it.
+While the error recorded from PMFS is on average lower in both scenarios, the variance of the results and the lower repetition count of the real-world experiment compared to the simulations, make this relatively small difference not very meaningful.
+Figure~\ref{fig:real_screenshot} shows a snapshot of the probabilities calculated by PMFS (of each $H_i$, and of $S$) during the search in environment D. It can be observed that the area that receives the highest probability of containing the source is at the start of the plume (following it upwind), but that, given that many cells remain unobserved (with $P(H_i | Z) \approx P(H_i)$ and $\alpha_i \approx 0$) there still exists significant uncertainty in $P(S | H)$.